jhaight-eco/uwin-multiregioncommcomp/README.md

 # uwin-multiregioncommcomp

-A repository that contains code and data associated with the submitted manuscript "Urbanization, climate, and species traits shape mammal communities from local to continental scales" (In Review)
+A repository that contains code and data associated with the manuscript "Urbanization, climate, and species traits shape mammal communities from local to continental scales"

 This `README` file includes information on the various scripts and datasets used for this analysis, though not every data source is saved in this repository (e.g., Bayesian multi-city, community occupancy model output; GIS data).
 The manuscript includes citation of all locations from which spatially-linked within-city and among-city covariates were derived.